boltlabs-inc/zip-spec/zip-bolt-support.rst

 	``PROGRAM PUSHDATA( <cust-close> || <<0x0> || <cust-sig> || <block-height>> )``

-where the ``witness`` consists of a first byte ``0x0`` to indicate the customer followed by the customer signature and the current block height (used to ensure that timeout reached).
+where the ``witness`` consists of a first byte ``0x0`` to indicate the witness type followed by the customer signature and the current block height (used to ensure that timeout reached).

 If the customer posts a spent closing token, the merchant can dispute and redeem the ``to_customer`` output by posting a transaction ``dispute-tx`` that spends from ``cust-close-tx`` with the following ``scriptSig``:

 	``PROGRAM PUSHDATA( <cust-close> || <<0x1> || <merch-sig> || <revocation-token>> )``

-where the ``witness`` consists of a first byte ``0x1`` to indicate the merchant followed by the merchant signature and the revocation token.
+where the ``witness`` consists of a first byte ``0x1`` to indicate the witness type followed by the merchant signature and the revocation token.

 2.3.2 Merchant-initiated channel closure
 ----